-2.1.2.2.
+2.6.2.2.
 Filling web form

-Each web form is composed of form fields that are configured to be:
+Each web form is composed with form fields that are configured to be:

-- 1) mandatory (signified by a red background) a form can't be saved until all form's mandatory field values are provided, - 2) requisite (yellow background) a form doesn't require values to be provided for these fields, just indicate that they are expected to be provided (e.g. if available, applicable) from the reporting perspective, - 3) optional (white background) neither a form nor reporting require these field values.
+- 1) mandatory (with a red background) a form can't be saved until all form's mandatory field values are provided, - 2) requisite (with a yellow background) a form doesn't require values to be provided for these fields, just indicate that they are expected to be provided (e.g. if available, applicable) from the reporting perspective, - 3) optional (with a white background) neither a form nor reporting require these field values.